Information for parents

-Children need a flu vaccine every year.
+Children need a flu shot every year.
 Children can get the vaccine as soon as it becomes available.
-It is best to get the vaccine before flu starts spreading.
-It is not too late to get a flu vaccine later in the season.
+It's best to get the vaccine before flu starts spreading.
+It's not too late to get a flu shot later in the season.

 Flu vaccine safety

-The flu vaccine has an excellent safety record.
+The flu shot has an excellent safety record.
 Over the years, millions of Americans have received the flu vaccine.

 Most common side effects are mild, like soreness, redness, tenderness or swelling at the site of the shot.
 Serious allergic reactions can occur, but are very rare.
 Vaccine safety is continually monitored.
-Visit the CDC for more information about vaccine safety.
+Visit the CDC Vaccine Safety page for more information.

 What if my child has never had the flu vaccine?

-Children younger than nine years old who haven’t received two doses of flu vaccine in their lifetime will need two doses this season.
+Children younger than 9 who haven’t received 2 doses of flu vaccine in their lifetime will need 2 doses this season.
 If possible, they should get the first dose as soon as the vaccine becomes available.

 Medications to treat flu in children

-Medications are available to treat children two weeks and older who get the flu and are recommended for high-risk children and those hospitalized with the flu.
-If possible, start treatment within two days after becoming sick.
+Medications are available to treat children 2 weeks and older who get the flu and are recommended for high-risk children and those hospitalized with the flu.
+If possible, start treatment within 2 days after becoming sick.

 If your child develops a fever or respiratory symptoms during flu season, contact their doctor right away.
 Don't give aspirin to children with flu-like symptoms.